-- Heaps are used to implement a priority queue where priority is based on the order of heap created.
+- Heaps are used to implementing a priority queue where priority is based on the order of heap created.

 - Systems concerned with security and embedded system such as Linux Kernel uses Heap Sort because of the O( n log(n) ).

 - If we are stuck in finding the Kthsmallest (or largest) value of a number then heaps can solve the problem in an easy and fast manner.